Sterling Pacific 40L: A Superior Alternative To Rimowa’s Aluminum Cabin

 Interiors

-As soon as I opened the SP40, any indecision between the two suitcases disappeared.
-The brown faux suede looks and feels so elegant and luxurious compared to the gray mesh zipped pocket dividers and polyester lining in the RCC.
+The brown faux suede looks and feels so elegant and a premium upgrade compared to the gray mesh zipped pocket dividers and polyester lining in the RCC.

 It’s very similar to Alcantara, a synthetic suede-like microfiber that is soft to the touch, but more durable and easy to maintain than real suede.

-I like zipped compartments and separation for dirty clothes and to keep loose items from falling out when I open the case.
+I like the zipped compartments to separate dirty clothes and keep loose items from falling out when I open the case.
 On the SP40, the top half is zipped with an outer zipped mesh pocket.
 The bottom half is open and can be secured with metal bucket straps.

 Wheels

-Both models sport have 360° wheels that look slick and roll smoothly.
-The wheels handled pretty well on all the rough terrain, including the salt flats and some rock dirt roads.
+Both models sport have 360° wheels that roll smoothly and track well with very little vibration back to the case and handle.
+The wheels handled pretty well on all the rough terrain, including the salt flats and some rocky dirt roads.

 Build

 There’s no comparison here.
 The SP40 is a superior build in nearly every aspect.
-The technical specs didn’t mean much to me, but a friend with a better engineering background explained through the jargon that the aluminum is high quality.
-He confirmed that manufacturers use these types of aluminum to craft parts where strength-to-weight ratio is crucial.
+The technical specs didn’t mean much to me, but a friend with a better engineering background explained through the jargon that the aluminum is of a premium quality, normally used to types of aluminum to craft industrial parts where strength-to-weight ratio is crucial.

 The only plastic I found are the wheels and the four guards on the bottom side to protect the case when you lay it on its side to open.